-Split cruise port is located in the southern part of Croatia on the Adriatic sea.
-It is the major port in Dalmatia and the second biggest city in the country with population of more than 200 thousand people.
-Split cruise port has a natural sheltered deep water harbour.
+Split cruise port features a natural sheltered deep-water harbour.
 The most popular tourist attraction in the resort is the UNESCO World Heritage Site Palace of Diocletian.

 Highlights: Diocletian Palace, Solin and Trogir